 - 14.1 Enforcement Authority.
+The District shall comply with applicable health, safety and sanitation requirements.
 The requirements for safe working conditions are established and maintained under the California Occupational Safety and Health Act of 1973 (Cal/OSHA).
 Enforcement and rulemaking authority is lodged with the Department of Industrial Relations.
-The Division of Industrial Safety has jurisdiction for inspection and the enforcement of standards. - 14.2 District Safety Committee.
+The Division of Industrial Safety has jurisdiction for inspection and the enforcement of standards. - 14.1.1 Each school shall adopt a comprehensive school safety plan and review and update its plan annually as required by law, such plans will be accessible on the District webpage. - 14.2 District Safety Committee.
 Palm Springs Teachers Association shall have the right to appoint three (3) members to the District Safety Committee.
-The Committee will meet at least four (4) times a year with additional meetings as determined by the Committee. - 14.3 The District will provide a safe workplace for unit members.
+The Committee will meet at least four (4) times a year with additional meetings as determined by the Committee. - 14.2.1 School Safety Committee.
+Each school site will establish a School Safety Committee.
+The Committee shall discuss and review matters concerning school safety, including, but not limited to, supporting the development of the site Comprehensive School Safety Plan, review of the schoolwide discipline plan, overview of security measures, and review of open and completed work orders relative to unsafe facility conditions (e.g. uneven walkway).
+Members of the School Safety Committee will be selected from a pool of volunteers by the site administration. - 14.3 The District will provide a safe workplace for unit members.
 A unit member noting unsafe physical conditions at his/her worksite shall report the condition to the principal or site supervisor as soon as possible.
 The principal will respond within five (5) workdays.
-If the problem is not corrected, the unit member may appeal the matter to the Superintendent or designee for resolution. - 14.4 Teachers may recommend to the site administrator, with appropriate documentation, alternate placement or exclusion of a student whose violent behavior threatens the safety of other students or the teacher. - 14.4.1 The District shall respond to the teacher's written recommendation within ten (10) workdays. - 14.4.2 If the District does not follow the teacher's recommendation, the District shall provide the teacher with its reasons in writing. - 14.4.3 A student excluded for violent behavior under Section 14.4 above shall not be entitled to return to a classroom until the District has explored appropriate legal options to determine if the student's return is appropriate. - 14.5 The District will notify teachers of students assigned to them who are known to have committed acts prohibited by Education Code Section 48900.
-Special attention shall be paid to students whose violations involve acts of violence or threats of violence.
+If the problem is not corrected, the unit member may appeal the matter to the Superintendent or designee for resolution.
+The Superintendent/Designee will provide a written decision within ten (10) business days. - 14.4 A teacher may suspend a student from their class for the day of the suspension and the day following for any of the acts enumerated in Education Code Section 48900 in compliance with Education Code Section 48910. - 14.4.1 The Unit Member shall immediately report the suspension to the site administrator in writing and send the pupil to the site administrator for appropriate action.
+The Unit Member will attempt to conference (inperson, by phone, or a virtual meeting) with a parent or guardian.
+If the Unit Member is unable to successfully conference with the parent or guardian, the Unit Member will provide verifiable evidence